muimui3/ocpvmware/README.md

 Name = vmportgroup

 You can follow [URL](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.html.hostclient.doc/GUID-67415625-FB59-4AE0-9E16-4FB39AEBC50B.html) VMware reference document to create a portgroup.

+#### Update NTP server ESXi
+Connect to your ESXi host via vSphere host client  https://<ESXI_IP>/ui

+Then on the left, just bellow the host, select the Manage > System > Time and Date

+Update the NTP Server with correct NTP Server address for example 129.6.15.28,129.6.15.28

+Then click the Edit Settings button to bring up the configuration window.
+Set the NTP service startup policy as “Start and stop with host”.
+Like this everytime the host will reboot, the NTP service will be started automatically.

 #### Download the Git repository
 ```